 At Cliftonville Primary School, English lies at the heart of all learning as across the curriculum, we provide engaging and enjoyable opportunities for learners to develop and practise their literacy skills to enable them to become skilled communicators.

-We employ the Accelerated Reader programme for our Key Stage 2 pupils which ensures that each child is adequately supported and challenged at their appropriate level and allows them access to a wide range of genres and themes of books exposing them to various authors and writing styles reflecting our drive to broaden their horizons, experiences and aspirations.
+In KS2, we employ the Accelerated Reader programme which ensures that each child is adequately supported and challenged at their appropriate level and allows them access to a wide range of genres and themes of books exposing them to various authors and writing styles reflecting our drive to broaden their horizons, experiences and aspirations.
 Children are encouraged and – where necessary – supported, to become independent in their book choices and use of the school library.
 The AR system enables staff to easily track and celebrate the children’s progress and success.
 Children who are still at the earlier stages of reading, continue with phonetically decodable books until they are able to access the AR system.

 We aim for all of our children to be able to write independently in a variety of genres and for a range of purposes with fluency, accuracy and enjoyment.
 We believe children should understand from an early age that their writing needs to be accurate, legible and set out in an appropriate way.
-It is our hope for them that they will learn to enjoy writing, see the value of it and for them to leave us as confident, accomplished writers.
-We acknowledge the role that discussion and oral rehearsal plays in our understanding of the written word as well as the importance of teacher modelling of the writing process.
-Both of these aspects form an integral part of our teaching of writing through the “Talk for Writing” model which is implemented across the whole school.
-In this approach, children listen to and retell a variety of genres; learning some off by heart using actions.
-This helps them to internalise language patterns and learn new vocabulary giving them the confidence and tools to write themselves.
-Children first imitate, then innovate and finally invent their own version of a text.
+It is our hope for them that they will learn to enjoy writing, see the value of it and for them to leave us as confident, accomplished writers who are able to express their thoughts and ideas coherently by adapting their language for a range of purposes and audiences.
+We believe our children should understand and be competent in all stages of the writing cycle (ideation, creation, reflection and publication).
+We strive for our children to have a secure grasp of correct spelling and punctuation and be able to use Standard English.